oddbird/sassdoc-theme-herman/CONFIGURATION.md

 to include at the top of the generated `<body>` tag for all rendered `@example html` and `@example njk` annotations.
 See our [`@example` documentation][example-docs].
+This is particularly useful for including svg sprite sheets in example output.

 [example-docs]: http://oddbird.net/herman/docs/demo_examples.html